-I received this book for free from BookSprout in exchange for an honest review.
+I received this book for free from BookSprout to facilitate my review.
 This does not affect my opinion of the book or the content of my review.Destiny's a Witch by Lucy May

 Published by Self-Published Genres: Cozy Mystery

 Welcome to Charm Cove, Maine – where the Good are Wicked, and the Wicked are Good… or maybe not.

 Nothing is ever as it seems, at least not in Charm Cove, Maine.
 Moira Wicked—yes, that’s actually her name—moves away in the hopes she can escape her fate, or destiny, or something along those lines.
 She yearns to lead a normal life.

 A few years away teaches her one glaring lesson.
 It’s incredibly difficult to be normal when your first name means destiny, your last name is Wicked, and you actually do come from a family legendary for its witchy ways.

 Trying to keep her powers under wraps in the real world is a tad tricky.
 A love spell gone sideways sets in motion her return to Charm Cove for a spell.
 As bad luck would have it, or fate if you’d rather, she’s home for one single day when a body turns up floating in the town fountain.
 The oh-so-charming Charm Cove is turned upside down.
 Meanwhile, tourists are crowding its picturesque streets, and magic is being bottled up and sold as health remedies.

 Moira finds herself in the thick of the murder investigation, all the while trying to hold her nosy family and destiny at bay.
 Destiny comes in the form of Liam Good.
 A Wicked is fated to fall in love with a Good once every century.
 No pressure or anything.

 Take a visit to Charm Cove, where Wicked meets Good and where you just might find there’s almost always more than meets the eye.